If you are looking for “How To Save Money In India” and want to put them to grow.

 Prices of items will increase, inflation will happen but your cash will remain the same which is why returns of cash are negative.

-I hope now you understand why we need to check this parameters before investment decision.
+I hope now you understand why we need to check these parameters before the investment decision.

-On the basis of these parameter you need to take your investment decision to grow your money.
+Based on these parameters, you need to take your investment decision to grow your money.

 Also Read:- Work From Home Scams In India.

 Best Way To Save And Grow Money In India.

 If you really want to save your money and put it to grow then you have 5 investment options.